ChokoGroup/CHA-Lakka-Dual-Boot/README.md

 6. Replace the \*.zip files in the folders inside "\\\\lakka\\Roms" with the real ROMs.
 In this pack the files are "empty files".

+7. If your roms do not include the BIOS files (this is usual to save space) you must copy them to the correct places ( https://www.lakka.tv/doc/BIOSes/ ).

-7. Copy the content of the folder "CHOKO_DISK/thumbnails" to the folder "\\\\lakka\\Thumbnails".
+8. Copy the content of the folder "CHOKO_DISK/thumbnails" to the folder "\\\\lakka\\Thumbnails".

-8. Some games need samples files for sound.
+9. Some games need samples files for sound.
 They should be copied to each core folder under "\\\\lakka\\System" ( https://www.lakka.tv/doc/Accessing-Lakka-filesystem/ ).
    They are listed in the file "Other Files/_Notes_and_Known_Issues_.txt"

-9. If you don't want the "double view" of snapshot and title screen, go into all subfolders under "\\\\lakka\\Thumbnails" and rename the folders 'Named_Titles_2' to 'Named_Titles'.
+10. If you don't want the "double view" of snapshot and title screen, go into all subfolders under "\\\\lakka\\Thumbnails" and rename the folders 'Named_Titles_2' to 'Named_Titles'.

-10. Reboot the CHA and enjoy!
+11. Reboot the CHA and enjoy!

 ### What is inside CHOKO_DISK_EMPTY?